evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-dev.rst

 ----------------------------------------

-When a coroutine function is called and its result is not passed to :func:`ensure_future` or to the :meth:`BaseEventLoop.create_task` method, the execution of the coroutine object will never be scheduled which is probably a bug.  :ref:`Enable the debug mode of asyncio <asyncio-debug-mode>` to :ref:`log a warning <asyncio-logger>` to detect it.
+When a coroutine function is called and its result is not passed to :func:`async` or to the :meth:`BaseEventLoop.create_task` method, the execution of the coroutine object will never be scheduled which is probably a bug.
+:ref:`Enable the debug mode of asyncio <asyncio-debug-mode>` to :ref:`log a warning <asyncio-logger>` to detect it.

 Example with the bug::